prashantgupta24/node-randomstring/README.md

     This add on plugin to PMD collects the analysis results and shows them on a combined trend graph
 - **Hudson post build Plugin**<br>
     This plugin helps us execute post-build tasks such as executing scripts once the build is done.

+###Test section
+####Unit Testing & Coverage

+We used **Mocha** framework for unit testing.
+The screenshot for the unit test results is attached below:

+We used **Istanbul** to measure the test coverage.
+The command and the screenshot is as follows <br>
+<code>node_modules/istanbul/lib/cli.js cover node_modules/mocha/bin/_mocha</code>

+####Improving Coverage

+We used constraint based test generation to generate test cases which increased the test coverage significantly.
+The screenshot for the improved test coverage is as follows <br>